On the Issues

 Families

 Thriving communities are built on strong and resilient families.
-Ensuring that families have affordable housing, access to nutritious food, safe neighborhoods, effective transportation, and responsive healthcare services helps us to build resilience and stability for all of us.
-Good policy decisions help us to focus on effective family leave policies, childcare resources, elder care services, and other concerns that help to support stable families and supportive communities.
+Ensuring that families have affordable housing, access to nutritious food, safe neighborhoods, effective transportation, and responsive health care services helps us to build stable communities.
+Good policy decisions include effective family leave policies, childcare resources, elder care services, well-paying jobs, and other family supports.

 See corresponding legislation